 Where will you go?

-Faculty announce 2019 study tours to such destinations as China, London, Paris, Guatemala, India, Nicaragua, Peru, Scotland, Senegal, Spain, Tanzania, and more.
+Students traveled to such destinations as London, Paris, Guatemala, India, Nicaragua, Peru, Senegal, Spain, Tanzania, and more.

 Exploring the World